 Again, the most important thing to note is that the audio remained the same throughout.
 The only change was in your mind.

 Languages certainly differ in their sounds – they sound different.
 But does this demo give you a hint that a far bigger difference between languages might lie in the minds of the speakers?
-In how they think about speech (in several senses of the word ‘think’).
+In how they think about speech.

 One last question